rklaehn/persistentsummary/README.md

 }
 )

 As you can see, the structure of both trees is mostly the same, and will be shared in a good implementation.
+So any summary information that is attached to a subtree *will not have to be recalculated* when doing a small change to a big tree.

 ## Supported collections